antoniocampos13/antoniocampos13.github.io/content/articles/SQL/2020_10_12_Working_Data_CGC_Part2.md

 First, I will create a virtual environment to hold the necessary Python modules for my customized Python script.
 This is good practice -- as I explained in my [previous post](https://antoniocampos13.github.io/setting-up-your-unix-computer-for-bioinformatics-analysis.html) different environments isolate programs for different uses, ensuring compatibility.
 In the post I talked about miniconda, but the principle is the same for Python here.

 Otherwise, you can create a miniconda environment with Python included, and install all Python packages via miniconda channels.
 Since I will not use any other software besides Python here, there is no need to use miniconda, in my opinion.
-I created a virtual enviroment using Python's `virtualenv` tool.
+I created a virtual environment using Python's `virtualenv` tool.
 Currently, I am using Python version 3.8.

 In the `TCGA` folder I open a PowerShell and issue the commands below: